 - Potters Chest Mixture and Potters Cough Remover are two traditional herbal cough mixtures that have been around for as long as I can remember.

-- Higher Nature’s Immune+ – this supplement combines a number of useful immune supporting nutrients including elderberries, vitamin C and zinc.
+- Higher Nature’s Immune Plus – this supplement combines a number of useful immune supporting nutrients including elderberries, vitamin C and zinc.

 Using Homeopathic Remedies for Coughs